 Takeaway

+The low cost of living means your money will go further.
 Especially if you’re thinking of staying there for longer.
-The low cost of living means your income or pension will go further.
 You’ll get more bang for your buck and have more disposable income to spend on the things that matter most to you.

 See Also: